crossid/developer-site/docs/guides/get_started/adding_person.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-A person is a digital representation of a human that access your app(s). this can be a customer for public web sites or an employee for a private app.
+A person is a digital representation of a human that access your apps. this can be a customer for public web sites or an employee for a private app.

 With Crossid you don't need to maintain your own user management.
-Ceating new user profile, unlock or changing passwords can all be done via the admin console.
+Ceating new user profile, granting permissions, unlock or reseting credentials can all be done via the admin console.

 Lets add a new person: